jepstein-eagle/adaptable/packages/adaptable/readme/FAQs/adaptable-column-values-faq.md

-# AdapTable Column Values Guide
+# AdapTable Column Values FAQ

  By default AdapTable will populate the listbox with all the distinct values for that column currently in the grid.